ggreer/geoff.greer.fm/_posts/2012-08-28-s3-logging-and-analytics.md

 I'm quite glad I moved my site from DreamHost to Amazon S3, but the transition left me missing one feature: [log analytics](http://en.wikipedia.org/wiki/Web_log_analysis_software).
 DreamHost automatically runs [Analog](http://www.analog.cx/) on your site's logs.
 Analog certainly isn't a cutting-edge tool, but it compensates for one of Google Analytics's blind spots: clients without JavaScript.
 This category includes bots, hot-links, and other potential bandwidth hogs.

-S3 doesn't have analytics built-in, but it's not hard to add it yourself.
+S3 doesn't have log analytics built-in, but it's not hard to add it yourself.
 What follows is a half-baked guide to getting logs and stats generation working for any S3-hosted site.

 The first step is to enable S3 logging.
 Instead of following [this guide](http://docs.amazonwebservices.com/AmazonS3/latest/dev/LoggingHowTo.html) like I did, you can save a lot of time by using the [S3 Management Console](https://console.aws.amazon.com/s3/home).
 Take a look at a bucket's properties and click on the logging tab: